 Because it is possible to get pregnant soon after giving birth, use a reliable form of birth control every time you have sex.

-No option is 100 percent effective except abstinence (not having sex).
+The only option that is 100 percent effective is abstinence (not having sex).

-The chart below gives you some brief information about types of birth control.
+The chart below gives you some brief information about birth control.

 The pill contains the hormones estrogen and progestin.
 This combination birth control pill is not recommended for breastfeeding moms.
 Certain health conditions may mean you need to use a different form of birth control.

 These contain only the hormone progestin, making them safe to use while breastfeeding or when health conditions prevent the use of the two-hormone pills.
 They must be taken at the same time every day to be the most effective.
 The minipills can decrease milk supply.

 Hormones progestin and estrogen are released into your body through a patch on your skin.
 This method is not recommended for breastfeeding moms.
 You need to change the patch from time to time, based on the schedule for the product you buy.

 health care provider visit